Namishk/go-tetris/README.md

 TODO:

-- [ ] make UI update non blocking on the input
+- [x] make UI update non blocking on the input

-  - [ ] seprate input to non-blocking
+  - [x] seprate input to non-blocking
-  - [ ] set UI to refresh at 30 FPS **smooth AF ;)**
+  - [x] set UI to refresh at 30 FPS **smooth AF ;)**
+    - well not 30 FPS but good enough for terminal

-- [ ] UI structure basic scaletan of UI which stays constant accross updates -[ ] maybe try to impliment in such a way that this part doesn't update but the rest of the screen updates.
+- [ ] UI structure basic scaletan of UI which stays constant accross updates

+  - [ ] maybe try to impliment in such a way that this part doesn't update but the rest of the screen updates.

 - [ ] impliment the tiles and game state

+  - [x] game state partly done

 - [ ] interactions on reaching the bottom.
 - [ ] clear the filled rows